raspy135/Qun-mk2/README.md

 ### Importing WAV file to the looper

-You can import WAV files to session.
-Put WAV files under "import" folder.
+You can import WAV files to the current session.
+Put WAV files under the **/import** folder.
 Folder structure is supported so you can make subfolders to organize samples.
 WAV format has to be **16-bit, 48000Hz, Mono**.
 Otherwise "Format error" message is shown.

 Steps to import file:

 1. Set BPM that you want
 2. **SHIFT + LOOPER PLAY + B[1-3]**.
-[1-3] buttons correspond the destination track.
+[1-3] buttons correspond to the destination track.
 3. Dial or button 7 or button 8 to select file.
 4. Button 5/6 for horizontal scroll for long filename
 5. Select file, **OK** to import. **SHIFT + OK** to preview the sound.

 The data is trimmed to the closest the end of the measure.

-You can control looper and sequencer while you are in the file selection mode.
+You can control the looper and sequencer while you are in the file selection mode.

 BPM can be matched when BPM is detected from the filename.
 Here are some samples that Qun can detect:

 - `drumloop_120.wav`  (120BPM)
 - `guitar_120_01.wav` (120BPM)
 - `01_vocal_loop_160BPM_e5.wav` (160BPM)

-If you have existing recordings in the session, WAV file will be cut to the current scene's looper length.
-You can use empty recorded track just to cut the WAV file to match the loop length.
+If you have existing recordings in the session, the WAV file will be cut to the current scene's looper length.
+You can use an empty recorded track just to cut the WAV file to match the loop length.
 Otherwise it's trimmed to the longest point of the end of the measure.

 ### Looper live playing / Partial scene switch